IsaacCheng9/quant-trading-strategy-backtester/README.md

 ```

 Note that you may encounter rate limiting issues with Yahoo Finance resulting in
-slow data fetches– unfortunately this is out of my control.
+slow data fetches in the app – unfortunately this is out of my control.
+You
+could work around this by using a VPN, or waiting for a while before trying
+again.